flood-io/flood-chrome-docs/api/Interfaces.md

 * `loopCount` <number> (Optional) Number of times to run this test.
 Defaults to `-1` for infinite.
 * `name` <string> (Optional) Speicifies the name of the test specified in the comments section
+* `responseTimeMeasurement` <[ResponseTiming]> (Optional) Configures how we record response time for each step.

+Possible values:
+- `"page"`: Record the document loading response time.
+This is usually what you consider response time on paged web apps.
+- `"network"`: Takes the mean response time of all network requests which occur during a step.
+This is useful for Single Page Application which don't actually trigger a navigation.
+- `"step"`: (Default) Records the wall clock time of a step.
+This is useful for Single Page Application which don't actually trigger a navigation.
+- `"stepWithThinkTime"`: Records the wall clock time of a step including `actionDelay` time.
 * `screenshotOnFailure` <boolean> (Optional) Take a screenshot of the page when a command fails, to aid in debugging.

 Screenshots are saved to `/flood/result/screenshots` in the test archive.